Brunnian exotic surface links in the 4-ball: Introduction

 \subsection{Organization}

-In Section~\ref{background-bing-doubling}, we establish foundations on Bing doubling disks.
+In Section~\ref{background-bing-doubling}, we recall the technique of Bing doubling disks.
 Section~\ref{section:exotic-pair-disk-links} constructs the exotic pair of Brunnian 2--component disk links promised in Theorem~\ref{thm:intro-disk-links}.
 In Section~\ref{section:infinitely-many-surface-links}, we recall the necessary Heegaard Floer theory and construct the pairwise exotic Brunnian surface links of Theorem~\ref{thm:intro-surface-links}.
 Section~\ref{section:surfaces-of-higher-genus} extends this construction to produce an infinite family of 2-component Brunnian links with arbitrary genera.
 Covering surfaces are introduced in Section~\ref{section:covering-maps}; this section also contains the proof of Theorem~\ref{thm:intro-any-no-components}.
 Section~\ref{section:nkBrunnian} constructs exotic pairs of $(n,k)$-Brunnian disk links.
 Finally, Section~\ref{section:closed-surfaces} produces our examples of exotic closed surfaces.
-The appendices detail the computer-assisted calculations used to prove Theorems~\ref{thm:intro-disk-links} and~\ref{thm:intro-any-no-components}.
+The appendices detail the computer-assisted calculations used to prove Theorems~\ref{thm:intro-any-no-components} and \ref{thm:intro-disk-links}.